Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/06-Hardware_Validation/README.md

  </tr>
 </table>

-# Lab 6: Hardware Validation of Versal ACAP Design
+# Lab 6: Hardware Validation of Versal Adaptive SoC Design

-This lab shows how to use Vitis Model Composer to perform validation of an AI Engine design running on Versal ACAP hardware.
+This lab shows how to use Vitis Model Composer to perform validation of an AI Engine design running on Versal Adaptive SoC hardware.

 In Lab 5, we used cycle-approximate AI Engine simulation to simulate the behavior of the AIE kernels.
 This gave us confidence that the algorithm is functionally correct, but did not explore how the AI Engine interacts with the Programmable Logic (PL) and Processing System (PS).

-Hardware validation is an important next step to test the Versal ACAP design.
-Vitis Model Composer can be used to create a hardware image for either a physical board or a hardware emulation flow that simulates the full behavior of the Versal ACAP including AI Engine, PL and PS.
+Hardware validation is an important next step to test the Versal Adaptive SoC design.
+Vitis Model Composer can be used to create a hardware image for either a physical board or a hardware emulation flow that simulates the full behavior of the Versal Adaptive SoC including AI Engine, PL and PS.

 When creating the hardware image, the input data samples that are fed into the design during simulation in Simulink are collected.
 Likewise, the output data samples from the design are